Support and Resistance Indicators For MetaTrader4 (MT4) and TradingView

 Support and resistance are more than just lines drawn at price highs and lows on a chart.
 Support and resistance levels on a price chart are dynamic and may be horizontal, sloped, or projected.
 While drawing lines at recent highs and lows is one of the most basic forms of support and resistance, some new traders like to see the recent highs and lows marked on their charts.
-Having this gives a more pronounced picture of whether the price is rising or falling.
+Having this gives a more pronounced picture of whether the price level is rising or falling.

 A support and resistance indicator draws horizontal lines at recent swing highs and swing lows.
 During an uptrend the horizontal lines along both the swing highs and lows move up.
 When that no longer holds true, the uptrend may be reversing to the downside.
 For a downtrend the horizontal lines will be dropping.
 When they start to rise, the uptrend may over and an uptrend starting.